 How would higher interest rates affect you?

-Mortgage rates have already started to rise, and a rate rise hasn’t even been confirmed yet.
+Mortgage rates have started to rise ahead of a rate rise.
 This is because mortgages rates are priced according to the level of UK government bonds rather than the base rate.
 UK government bonds will often rise in anticipation of an interest rate rise.

 Halifax, the UK’s largest mortgage provider, confirmed rates would go up to 0.2% from 2 October, although some products would see far smaller changes.
-Skipton and Nationwide also increased rates last week.
+Skipton also increased rates.
+That said, it is not universal.
+Nationwide said this week that it was reducing its fixed rate mortgage deals by up to 0.5% to improve its competitiveness.

 However, many homeowners are far less vulnerable than they were to a rate rise.
 Nationwide chief economist, Robert Gardner, said: “The impact of a small rise in interest rates on UK households is likely to be modest.
 This is partly because the proportion of borrowers directly impacted will be smaller than in the past.
 In recent years the vast majority of new mortgages have been extended on fixed interest rates.”
 Variable rates account for less than 40% of the market today.”